pmglab/KGGSEE/doc/source/quick_tutorials.rst

 EMIC
 ====

 EMIC inferences gene expressions' causal effect on a complex phenotype with dependent expression quantitative loci by a robust median-based Mendelian randomization.
 SNPs with effects on both the phenotype and a gene are considered instrumental variables (IVs) of the gene, which can be used to infer the gene's expression effect on the phenotype.
-This analysis inputs effect sizes of SNPs on the phenotype and genes' expressions; outputs effect sizes and p-values of genes' expression effects on the phenotype.
+This analysis inputs effect sizes of SNPs on the phenotype and genes' expressions and outputs effect sizes and p-values of genes' expression effects on the phenotype.
 The command is:

 .. code:: shell